tamil123tami/e-waste_locator/README.md

-Here is the **README content as a plain text file (README.txt)** — no Markdown, just simple text.
-You can copy-paste this directly into a `.txt` file.

----

 E-WASTE LOCATOR

 E-Waste Locator is a web application that helps users find nearby e-waste recycling facilities and manage electronic waste responsibly.